Foundations of regular variation on topological spaces: Polar decomposition and regular variation

-If two moduli generate the same ideal, then the regular variation property does not change and the tail measure remains the same, see Remark~\ref{rem:same-ideal}.
-However, the spectral measures may differ if one choose the polar representations generated by different moduli, see Lemma~\ref{lemma:change-modulus}.
-The following result identifies conditions, which ensure that \eqref{eq:33} holds after replacing $\modulus$ with another homogeneous function $\ell$.
-This was motivated by \cite{dom:rib15}, who interpret $\ell$ as the risk or cost functional, see also \cite{fon:dav22,cot:di:opit24} for more recent use of such interpretations in the context of regular variation on the space of continuous functions and \cite{dys:mik20} for regularly varying random vectors.
+\paragraph{Changing the reference modulus} If two moduli generate the same ideal, then the regular variation property remains unchanged and the tail measure remains the same, see Remark~\ref{rem:same-ideal}.
+However, the spectral measures may differ if one chooses polar representations generated by different moduli, see Lemma~\ref{lemma:change-modulus}.
+The following result identifies conditions that ensure that \eqref{eq:33} holds after replacing $\modulus$ with another homogeneous function $\ell$.
+This was motivated by \cite{dom:rib15}, which interprets $\ell$ as a risk or cost functional; see also \cite{fon:dav22,cot:di:opit24} for more recent uses of such interpretations in the context of regular variation on the space of continuous functions and \cite{dys:mik20} for regularly varying random vectors.